 5. If you are filing for a period that does not match with your financial year (all companies registered via Unicount have a financial year 1 January - 31 December) enter the date your company was registered.
-You do not have to file annual accounts for a period equal or less than 6 months.
+You do not have to file annual accounts for a period equal to or less than 6 months.
 So if your company was registered on or after 1 July you can present annual accounts for a period longer than your financial year.
 You would still need to insert your company registration date manually though.
 Here we entered 07.06.2019.

 6. The next selection enables you to generate a copy of annual accounts in English.
 This is helpful to see what you actually made.
 Select yes and click "Add new report".

 7. Now you have reached a view called "General view of the report".
-Make sure that you email address is working before trying to submit accounts.
+Make sure that your email address is working before trying to submit accounts.
 The next step is filling in mandatory reporting forms.
 Click on the button "Filling in reporting forms".

-9. Now you can insert the data for balance sheet and P&L forms.
+9. Now you can insert the data for the balance sheet and P&L forms.
 Click on enter to insert the data.

 10. Your balance sheet opens up like this, no pre-filled data here.

-Under liabilities you do not need to insert anything as you have no liabilities toward suppliers and creditors.
+Under liabilities, you do not need to insert anything as you have no liabilities toward suppliers and creditors.